Demo · Build · Transform · Enjoy

 With the soffit removed, new cabinetry reaches the ceiling.
-Over the island, pendant lights replace a large fluorescent panel to illuminate the cooktop area and create a mood.
+Over the island, pendant lights replace a large fluorescent panel, illuminating the cooktop area and creating a mood.

 Removing the wall between this cramped kitchen and the dining room dramatically increased spaciousness and storage.